-A signed Residential Room and Board Contract, Housing Information Form, and Housing Deposit are required before arriving on campus.
+A signed Residential Room and Board Contract and Housing Deposit are required before arriving on campus.
 The Residential Room and Board Contract is binding for the entire academic year.
-If the Residential Room and Board Contract is broken or if permission from the Dean of Students has not been given to be released from the contract, the Housing Deposit is forfeited and a contract release fee will be assessed.
+If the Residential Room and Board Contract is broken or if permission from Housing has not been given to be released from the contract, the Housing Deposit is forfeited and a contract release fee will be assessed.

-Additionally, any student leaving in on-campus housing without a contract release may be subject to billing for the entire contract period.
+Additionally, any student leaving on-campus housing without a contract release may be subject to billing for the entire contract period.
 Falsification of housing arrangements may lead to expulsion from the University.